17 Things You’re Probably Sharing That Germ Experts Wouldn’t

+It can be tempting to share makeup with someone in your home, especially if you’re running low and are trying to reduce the number of outings you make.
+However, sharing makeup can get you sick.
 Open makeup containers invite bacteria growth.
-Add in sharing makeup with a friend, and you’re also adding more opportunity for viruses to transfer over, says Julia Blank, MD, a family medicine physician at Providence Saint John’s Health Center in Santa Monica, California.
-Dr. Blank says.
-Sharing eye makeup could result in conjunctivitis while sharing lip products could make you susceptible mono, herpes, and strep, according to Dr. Blank.
+Add in sharing makeup with a friend or family member, and you’re also adding more opportunity for viruses to transfer over, says Julia Blank, MD, a family medicine physician at Providence Saint John’s Health Center in Santa Monica, California.
+Dr. Blank says sharing eye makeup could result in conjunctivitis, while sharing lip products could make you susceptible to mono, herpes, and strep, according to Dr. Blank.
 That’s why you should replace your cosmetics frequently and never borrow things like liquid eyeliner, mascara, or lipstick.
-These are the 8 rules for having sanitary makeup and beauty tools.
+Learn how to clean makeup brushes effectively.

 Try not to share a cellphone or a landline phone as much as possible, Dr. Arthur says.
 Phones come in close contact with the face and mouth, which is part of the reason why your phone screen is way dirtier than you thought it was.
 If sharing is necessary, put the phone on speaker, so there’s no skin-to-skin contact.

-Borrowing headsets seem innocent enough, but you really shouldn’t share earbuds with anyone.
+Borrowing headsets may seem innocent enough, especially if you’re sharing a work-from-home space with your family.
+If you need earbuds, you may be tempted to snag them from family members.
+However, you really shouldn’t share earbuds with anyone.
 Although earwax is natural ear protection, earphones trap the once-innocent bacteria in the wax.
 Any wax building up on earphones traps and grows this bacteria, which could lead to infections.
+Plus, sharing earbuds can spread viruses to others.
 Regularly clean your earbuds and put your phone on speaker to share tunes with a friend.
-Here are 7 reasons you need to clean your laptop ASAP.

 The human mouth is a wonderful breeding ground for all sorts of bacteria and viruses, according to Dr. Blank.
 That’s why she doesn’t share her toothbrush.
 “Infectious microorganisms get deposited on wet toothbrush bristles, and can be transmitted to anyone who uses that toothbrush,” Dr. Blank says.
 The worst-case scenario?
-Someone with a weak immune system uses a contaminated toothbrush and develops a potentially life-threatening infection, such as meningitis, according to Dr. Blank.
+Someone with a weak immune system uses a contaminated toothbrush and develops a potentially life-threatening infection, according to Dr. Blank.
 This is exactly how long you should be brushing your teeth.